lasuillard-s/aws-annoying/README.md

 ...
 ```

-Available commands:

-- **ecs** ECS utilities.
+As the package also provides some utility functions, you can install `aws-annoying` via pip, if you are going to use those utils.

+## 💡 Usage

+Below are brief explanation of available commands.
+For more detailed information about commands, please refer to the CLI help.

+### `ecs task-definition-lifecycle`

-  - **task-definition-lifecycle** Help to manage ECS task definitions lifecycle.
+Expire and delete ECS task definitions based on criteria.

+### `ecs wait-for-deployment`

-  - **wait-for-deployment** Wait for ECS deployment to complete.
+Wait for ECS deployment to start, complete or fail, and stabilize.

+### `load-variables`

-- **load-variables** Wrapper command to run command with variables from AWS resources injected as environment variables.
+Wrapper command to run command with variables from various AWS resources (SSM Parameter Store, Secrets Manager, etc.) injected as environment variables.

-- **mfa** Commands to manage MFA authentication.
+### `mfa configure`

-  - **configure** Configure AWS profile for MFA.
+Configure AWS profile or refresh session for MFA.

-- **session-manager** AWS Session Manager CLI utilities.
+### `session-manager install`

-  - **install** Install AWS Session Manager plugin.
+Install AWS Session Manager plugin.

+### `session-manager port-forward`

-  - **port-forward** Start a port forwarding session using AWS Session Manager.
+Start a port forwarding session using AWS Session Manager.

+### `session-manager start`

-  - **start** Start new session.
+Start new session via Session Manager.

+### `session-manager stop`

-  - **stop** Stop running session for PID file.
+Stop running port forwarding session for PID file.

-Please refer to the CLI help for more information about the available commands and options.

 ## 💖 Contributing